ViscousTests/website/content/docs/gaming/games/tactics-rpg/battle-brothers.md

 assignment on level up.
 Not to mention the starting stats given to each character.

+## Build Ideas

+Builds that I used for some of my vanilla playthroughs: https://docs.google.com/spreadsheets/d/1roXzfQcoudn073bf7BsIQQbeax3z3JoyxRfDRcV9Tf0/edit?gid=0#gid=0

+### Headhunter flail -> axe

+Need a high FAT, high mATK bro.
+The idea is you lash to hit the head with a flail, then quick hands into a 1h axe and do very high headshot damage.

 ## RNG

 Unfortunately, the randomness in this game will lead to characters dying, so if